spolcharoen/DH140_Project/Project_Proposal.md

 Include datasource with links

+The first dataset contains Spotify’s top songs by country in May 2020.
+The dataset contains the title, rank, artists, album, duration, country and continent of the top 50 songs by country.

 Spotify - Top Songs by Country Charts: https://www.kaggle.com/hkapoor/spotify-top-songs-by-country-may-2020

+The second dataset is an analysis of song characteristics, such as speechiness, acousticness, instrumentalness, and liveness, for different kinds of music genres.

 Dataset of songs in Spotify: https://www.kaggle.com/mrmorj/dataset-of-songs-in-spotify?select=genres_v2.csv

+The third dataset contains Spotify’s top 200 songs in each country from 2017 - July 1st, 2019.
+The data contains the country, date, track, position, track name, artist, and number of streams for each top song.

 Spotify music trends: https://www.tableau.com/about/blog/2019/7/how-visualize-spotify-music-trends-tableau